PakerYu/Paker/readme.md

-==This is a small game, which I used to practice my programming level.==
+*This is a small game, which I used to practice my programming level.*

 **Writed by C Language.**